buildpacks/spec/buildpack.md

 If a <launch>/<layer>.toml file exists and no <launch>/<layer>/ directory exists, then the contents of <launch>/<layer>/ are recovered from the previous build.

 If no <launch>/<layer>.toml exists after the build, no corresponding remote layer is included in the updated image.

-When deciding whether to keep the remote layer, the buildpack SHOULD use the contents of <launch>/<layer>.toml to decide:

-1. Whether files in the app are sufficiently similar to the previous build

-2. Whether build-time environment variables are sufficiently similar to the previous build

-3. Whether files in the <cache> directories are sufficiently similar to the previous build

-4. Whether the buildpack version has changed since the previous build

-Note:

-* The <launch> directory SHOULD never be made accessible to subsequent buildpacks.

-* File system layers SHOULD never be downloaded from the previous sluglet.